cs-fullstack-fall-2018/html-set-form1-rgreen32/README.md

 ### Exercise
 Using the code above, allow the user to check a box if they agree all information in the form is correct.

+### Exercise
+Using the code above, create a submit button to allow the user to submit everything.